ihbrune/Anti-DoS-Valve/README.md

 *Trying out a new configuration:*

-In this case you add the new configuration in simulationMode and see how it behaves.
-To keep your server protected you leave the current configuration active until you switch to the new configuration
+In this case you add the new configuration in simulation mode to see how it behaves.
+To keep your server protected you leave the current configuration active until you switch to the new configuration.

 *Allowing higher access rates for 'friendly' servers:*